erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/reinstall-en.md

 ## Reinstallation

 ### Reinstalling Windows if something goes wrong
+> [!NOTE]
+> Quite obviously, this will erase all of your Windows files.
+If you'd like to back up any of them, you can do so by mounting Windows using the [WOA Helper](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/dualboot/woahelper.apk) app and manually copying any files you wish to keep

-- If you don't like your windows version or you've bricked your windows install, or anything else, you would probably just reinstall Windows.
+- If you don't like your Windows version or you've bricked your Windows install, or anything else, you would probably just reinstall Windows.
 Thankfully this process is very easy.

-- If you haven't restored your partition table, you can use this guide with your existing partitions.

 ### Prerequisites